J3ldo/UGC-Sniper/README.md

 ## How to use

 ### Step 1
 Install python.
 You first need to install python you can do this [here](https://www.python.org/download).
 After downloading python you need to install the requests library.
-You can do this by typing "pip install requests" in the command prompt or if that doesnt work "python -m pip install requests".
+You can do this by typing "pip install requests" and "pip install discord-webhook" in the command prompt or if that doesnt work "python -m pip install requests" and "python -m pip install discord-webhook".

 ### Step 2
 Click on code > download zip.
 This will download the program as a .zip file after that unpack the installed limited sniper into a directory of choice.